 Question: What is an EdS degree?
 Is an EdS a terminal degree?

-While the Doctorate of Education (EdD) program is generally the most well-known post-master’s degree program for those seeking education leadership positions, the Education Specialist (EdS) degree is a type of program that is uniquely suited to individuals who want to step into leadership positions in primary and secondary education settings, and whose goals may not require them to devote the considerable time and effort that an EdD degree entails.
-While an EdD program can prepare students to step into more advanced leadership positions and can also be more diverse in terms of the roles they prepare students for (e.g. roles in higher education leadership, corporate and organizational leadership, education entrepreneurship, etc.), the EdS degree is highly specific to educators who want to be more impactful in their place of work.
+The Education Specialist (EdS) degree is a type of program that is uniquely suited to individuals who want to step into leadership positions in primary and secondary education settings, and whose goals may not require them to devote the considerable time and effort that earning a Doctor of Education (EdD) entails.
+While an EdD program can prepare students to step into more advanced leadership positions in a broad range of settings (e.g., roles in PK-12 educational administration, higher education leadership, adult learning, student affairs administration, corporate and organizational leadership, etc.), the EdS degree is usually specific to educators who want to be more impactful in K-12 (or PK-12) settings through advanced training in areas such as educational leadership, educational technology, curriculum and instruction, early childhood education, special education, and more.

-In general, while the minimum degree requirement for educators to pursue their principal or superintendent license is a master’s degree*, EdS programs provide educators with a master’s-level training in school leadership without having to complete a second master’s program.
-Note: Some EdD programs with courses in P-12 education may prepare students for certification; however, in general, many EdD programs are not designed to prepare students for licensure).
+In general, while the minimum degree requirement for educators to pursue their principal or superintendent license is typically a master’s degree*, EdS programs provide educators with graduate level training in school leadership without having to complete a second master’s program.
 As a result, many individuals who are seeking an educational leadership license are interested in the EdS degree, because the EdS provides students with the requisite curriculum content and professional training to help them step confidently into more administrative, program development, and educational leadership roles.
+(In contrast to EdS programs, some EdD programs with courses in P-12 education may prepare students for certification; however, in general, many EdD programs are not designed to prepare students for licensure).

 EdS degrees are typically comprised of 30 post-master’s credits, and include coursework in areas such as curriculum development, diversity and social justice in education, program evaluation, instructional technology, and special education.
 Unlike EdD programs, which require approximately twice the number of credits and the completion of a dissertation (or research intensive project), EdS programs are mainly comprised of courses, without the intensive research component (with that said, some EdS programs require the completion of a final capstone project, paper, internship, or comprehensive examination).
 The relatively small number of course credits for an EdS, combined with the fact that it does not require a dissertation, often means that students can complete their EdS in between one and two years (relative to the three or four years that an EdD typically takes).